leekiereloo/SelfieYear/TermsOfUse.md

 ## 9. Governing Law

-These Terms shall be governed and construed in accordance with the laws of [Your State/Country], without regard to its conflict of law provisions.
+These Terms shall be governed and construed in accordance with the laws of Canada, without regard to its conflict of law provisions.

 ## 10. Contact Us

-If you have any questions about these Terms, please contact us at [Your Email Address].
+If you have any questions about these Terms, please contact us at leekiereloo@gmail.com.